 Two sets of EpiPens (adult and child doses) are located in a locked box in the health office.
-The key is located in the lock box on the west wall next to the cabinets in the health office and is labeled EP.
-The office staff is trained by a licensed nurse in the proper use of the EpiPen in case of an emergency.
+All staff is trained in the proper use of the EpiPen in case of an emergency.
 These pens are not for any specifically designated person but for anyone on campus that goes into an anaphylactic emergency needing that medication.